 -

-⚖️ Engage a lawyer if the deposit is unjustly withheld.
+⚖️ Hire a lawyer if the deposit is wrongfully withheld.

-1. Can a landlord ask expats for a higher deposit than Dutch people?
+1. Can a landlord ask expats for a higher deposit than Dutch nationals?

 No, discrimination based on nationality is prohibited.
 The deposit must be reasonable for everyone.